kj2013/claff-offmychest/README.md

 **Test set:** About 3,000 unlabeled sentences, extracted from the top comments and posted to "POSTS".

+## Label descriptions

+Check out the annotation instructions under /docs/.

+1. *Disclosure* is further categorized into informational or emotional disclosure.

+2. *Supportiveness* is further categorized into general, informational and emotional supportiveness.

 ## Check out the FAQ!